 We have three levels of kinship: small [intimate—family], medium [associative—community] and large [distant/extensive—race, country, religion].
 Statistics appeal to the broadest of social circles, and garner an academic response.

-My connection to the UK is vague, so my response to an issue like homelessness in the UK, when presented in terms of statistics, is just so.
-Narrating isolated incidents is more affective.
-Localised and personal, a story is more likely to strike an emotional chord; it establishes humanness, but it does not guarantee the element of community.
+Narrating isolated incidents is more affective than proffering statistics.
+Localised and personal, a story is more likely to strike an emotional chord; it establishes humanness.
+But it does not guarantee the element of community.
 Hearing about the brutal murder of two touring cyclists in Mexico in June last year sent shivers down my spine because I was cycle-touring at the time.
 If I read about it now, my response would be more distant.

 The surest way to generate an emotive reaction is to make something about the inner circle—it is a matter of framing.
 People care about themselves and their families.
 Quote stats to Tom, Dick or Harry and you are likely to receive glazed eyes and excuses.